K0nicki/Scripts/README.md

 ### PowerShell:
    - [send.ps1](https://github.com/K0nicki/Scripts/blob/master/send.ps1) - This script automate sending to server.
 You can change the extension of sending files ("--ext" option), server address ("--addr", format: USER@ADDRESS:PATH)

+### Ansible:
+   - [Ansible](https://github.com/K0nicki/Scripts/tree/master/Ansible) - Very simple configuration for Ansible.
+It was created to easily updating servers and copy my scripts to these machines.
+One command - ansible-playbook playbook.yml updates the entire topology.